CSE512-14W/a3-jheer-kanitw/README.md

 Access our visualization at http://cse512-14w.github.io/a3-jheer-kanitw/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

+(If you put your work online, please also put a link to your visualization in the [repository description](http://note.io/MmpXH6) so people can access it directly from CSE512-14W page.)

 ## Story Board